Hanzlaansari/Expense-Tracker-App/README.md

 ###  Hosted

 Expense-Tracker-App is hosted on Surge.sh hosting.
-Please click to the below link to reacged at App.
+Please click to the below link to reached at App.

 [Expense-Tracker-App](https://expense-tracker-app-hanzladev.surge.sh/)